Celebrity & Socialite Tara Palmer-Tomkinson Has Passed

 — CelebrityShout (@CelebrityShout) February 8, 2017

 The former model’s death was confirmed 1:40 p.m.
-Wednesday by Metropolitan police who do not suspect any foul play, adding that the relevant relatives had been informed of her demise.
+Wednesday by the Metropolitan police, who do not suspect any foul play.
+The authorities added that the woman’s relatives had been informed of her demise.

 “A woman, aged in her 40s, was pronounced dead at the scene.
 At this early stage the death is being treated as unexplained.
 We are not treating this death as suspicious.
 The coroner has been informed and the next of kin has been informed.”

-Tara Palmer-Tomkinson in a heartbreaking interview on the Jeremy Kyle Show revealed that she battled cocaine addiction for years.
+Tara Palmer-Tomkinson revealed in a heartbreaking interview on the Jeremy Kyle Show that she battled cocaine addiction for years.
 The socialite pointed out that she expected to die because of her addiction.
 She added that she literally felt her heart stopping one day before she passed out from her persistent substance abuse.

 RIP Tara Palmer Tomkinson, 45.